Twins vs. Pirates Player Props Betting Odds

-Bryan Reynolds and Carlos Correa are among the players with prop bets available when the Pittsburgh Pirates and the Minnesota Twins play at Target Field on Friday (first pitch at 8:10 PM ET).
+Carlos Correa and Bryan Reynolds are two of the top players with prop bets available when the Minnesota Twins and the Pittsburgh Pirates play at Target Field on Saturday (first pitch at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!